 The southernmost of the above-mentioned spots is a small scenic coastal town of Ferryland.
 This cozy town with nice bright huts set on the cliffs above the sea is home to some 400 individuals.
 The locals are lucky to enjoy beautiful marine sceneries year-round, but particularly breathtaking views take over the horizon during the season of icebergs floating by.
 Normally, they simply pass by, but occasionally an iceberg gets trapped in the shallow coastal waters and stays there a little longer.

 Hundreds of tourists head to Ferryland to witness this natural phenomenon and take pictures of giant ice slabs.
 The tourist flow is increasing with every succeeding year.
 It might be somewhat stressful for the locals who have to forget about solitude and get used to traffic jams and crowds on the shores during these spectacular icy summer months.

 How to see icebergs

 The best ways to view icebergs are from land or hopping on a boat or kayak tour.
 Numerous tour operators across the province offer boat tours that take you closer to icebergs.
 Another perk of joining a tour is spotting wildlife such as whales and various seabirds.
 Adventure-seekers can paddle out to have a closer look at the icy giants.
-Take into account that icebergs are in a constant state of melting and can break up or have large pieces fall off quite spectacularly, often with big splashes or waves, that could be hazardous to anyone close by in a small boat.
-So viewing from land is an excellent alternative too.
+Take into account that these icebergs are in a constant state of melting and can break up or have large pieces fall off quite spectacularly, often with big splashes or waves.
+These conditions could be hazardous to anyone close by in a small boat, so viewing from land is an excellent alternative too.